JamJam-409/relax-game-server/readme.md

 ## Tested RTP
 The tested Return to Player (RTP) for this slot machine game is approximately 82% based on 1 million simulations.

-Note: Code review task file account.java is also added to this project, but is not part of the game backend.